-Dhammasara is now open daily between 10am and 1pm.
-The WA Government has allowed Phase 4 reopening with restricted number of patrons (1 per 2sqm) in a single undivided space.
-Please observe good hygiene and the physical distancing of 1.5 metres.
+Dhammasara is open daily between 10am and 1pm.
+Please observe good hygiene and the physical distancing.

 You are welcome to bring Dana and attend the lunch ceremony at 10.30am.
-With physical distancing in place, there will be no Pindapat (rice alms-round) yet.
-If you would like to stay for lunch, we encourage you to bring your own plate and eating utensils.
+You can stay for lunch, we encourage you to bring your own plate and eating utensils.

 “Dana” means giving, and it is part of the Buddhist way of life.
 Buddhist nuns cannot handle money and are therefore reliant on the lay community for their food and requisites to enable them to continue their practice.
 The offering of alms food into the bowls of the nuns is an established part of Buddhist tradition, and visitors are welcome to visit Dhammasara any day of the week for the daily meal.